devfurkankizmaz/weather-app/README.md

 ## Usage

 - Open your web browser and navigate to `localhost:7070/weather`.
-- Append the `city` query parameter to the URL, for example: `localhost:7070/weather?city=Istanbul`
+- Append the `city` query parameter to the URL, for example: `localhost:7070/weather?city=Istanbul` or `localhost:7070/weather?city=New%York`
 - The application will fetch the current weather data for the specified city and display it

 ## Contributing